arianneghislainerull/arianneghislainerull/README.md

 At Blackberry, I developed internal tools and data visualization dashboards.
 At Karla Rewards, I contributed to designing their website and mobile app.
 At Sunnybrook, I created a web control interface for a digital acquisition system.
 My research experience includes working with the University of Toronto’s Cobweb Lab, where I helped build a model studying aging farmers in the Philippines.
 <br><br>
 During my free time, you’ll find me reading research papers or books, hiking through nature, indulging in matcha treats, and exploring the great outdoors.
+<br><br><br>
+"What you want isn’t happiness; chasing dopamine is a source of suffering.
+What you really want is peace."
 </p>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" alt="End GIF">